Create a Print-Rich Environment with Labels that Promote Literacy

 Print-rich environment: Examples of clear labels that promote reading

-Since my children are learning Chinese and Korean as minority languages, the primary goal of my home labels is to encourage recognition of Chinese and Korean characters.
+Since my children are learning Chinese and Korean as minority languages, the primary goal of my home labels is to encourage the recognition of Chinese and Korean characters.

 Bigger is better for highlighting the target language